PostHog/posthog.com/contents/customers/assemblyai.md

 “I feel like, every single week, we discover something new that is making a difference,” said Alberto.
 “We’re an API company, so a lot of our users just come to the site, grab their token, and leave.”

-“PostHog really helps us optimize that journey to help our users — and, for us, having visibility of all the data at scale is just magical.
-Mixpanel can’t even compare.”
+“PostHog really helps us optimize that journey to help our users — and, for us, having visibility of all the data at scale in PostHog is just magical.”